branotto/MySweeper/README.md

 # MySweeper
-School Project to recreate the MineSweeper Game
+School Project to recreate the MineSweeper Game using Java.